hipa-org/HIPA-CLI/README.md

 This tool uses Python 3.x.
 It's not tested with Python < 3.x.
 It is using a venv (virtual environment) to prevent missleading toolinstalltions or python installations.

-Windows users should either install Cygwin or follow the manual installation (see Manual Installation)

 ## Dependencies